Opened 10 years ago

 The basic principle should be that any automatic pretty-printing should be optional, not automatic

-comment:19 Changed 9 years ago by adeas31
+comment:19 by Adeel Asghar, 9 years ago

 But then how are you going to duplicate the class?
 I mean how can you duplicate a package saved in directories?
 How can you duplicate a class and put it into another package and then update the components relative paths and so on.

-comment:20 Changed 9 years ago by casella
+comment:20 by Francesco Casella, 9 years ago

 If the model is duplicated in the same scope, there is actually nothing to change in the code of the duplicated model, except the name of the model in the first and last lines.
 It seems weird that the formatting is completely changed in this case.
 Maybe we could at least try to preserve the formatting in this specific circumstance.
 If you duplicate in a different scope and there are component paths to change, let OMC pretty-printing kick in.